nickvourd/windows-mini-tools/README.md

 This respository contains:

-1) wordsearcher.bat --> Word Searcher is a batch script which asks as input a keyword and tries to find existing directories or files based on this keyword.
+1) wordsearcher.bat: Word Searcher is a batch script which asks as input a keyword and tries to find existing directories or files based on this keyword.
+(Local).